-Perth is lucky enough to be home to some stunning national parks featuring waterfalls and swimming holes.
-With winter being the prime season for waterfalls, now’s the time to plan your visit.
+Perth is lucky enough to be home to some stunning national parks featuring flowing waterfalls and natural swimming holes.
+With the colder months being the prime season for waterfalls, now’s the time to plan your visit.
 There are a variety of hiking trails at each site, suitable for hikers of all abilities, so pack a picnic, bring a friend or the family and make a day of it.

 Travel 30 minutes to the Hills east of Perth and you’ll find Lesmurdie Falls located on the Darling Range escarpment in Mundy Regional Park.
 A particularly popular attraction from June through to September, there are numerous walking trails and it’s dog-friendly, so you can even bring your furry friends along – just make sure they’re kept on a leash!

 For an easier walk, complete the Foot of the Falls Trail, which is a 2km return.
 Take the Falls Trail to the lookout, continue down the scarp and walk along the Brook to the foot of the Falls (hence the name!).